dantrevino/talks/2017-08-15 - Portland-Enterprise-Blockchain-Meetup/slides.md

 [Onename](https://onename.com)

 Note:
-1) Register id via the Blockstack browser or CLI.
+1) IDs are 100% user owned, and can be registered via the Blockstack browser or CLI.

-2) .id namespace currently on bitcoin blockchain
+2) .id namespace currently on bitcoin blockchain and is currently the largest application usage of that network.

 3) Virtualchain makes this identity blockchain agnostic